Blackburn South

 Blackburn South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects that may impact the area.
-Notable projects include Mirrabooka Reserve Pavilion Redevelopment, Wurundjeri Walk Master Plan, Raleigh Street Road Reconstruction Renewal Program, and Blackburn South Exclusive Townhouse Collection.
-The following list details those most relevant.
+AreaSearch has identified 14 projects that could impact the area's performance.
+Key projects include Mirrabooka Reserve Pavilion Redevelopment, Wurundjeri Walk Master Plan, Raleigh Street Road Reconstruction Renewal Program, and Blackburn South Exclusive Townhouse Collection.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.